BOlimpio/tfe_catalog_viewer/readme.md

 - **Backend**: A mock API built with FastAPI that simulates Terraform Cloud endpoints.
 - **Frontend**: A React application with TailwindCSS that displays workspaces, resources, and dynamic filters.

+## 💡 Why Use This Interface?

+Terraform Enterprise (TFE) provides a powerful backend for managing infrastructure, but its **web UI is limited** when it comes to filtering and exploring the resources created inside a workspace.

+This custom interface was built to solve that.

+✅ **Key benefits:**
+- Allows **filtering resources** by type, module, provider, and more
+- Quickly browse and visualize details of all resources within a workspace
+- Lightweight and fully compatible with **Terraform Cloud/Enterprise API**
+- Great for teams that want better insight or validation of deployments

+This is especially useful for platform teams, DevOps engineers, or auditors who need to **interact with resource data beyond what the native portal provides**.

 ## 🔧 Technologies